Skip to main content

 Application Process

-The OSU Vice President for Research issues a call for applications in mid-August.
-Applications are due in mid-October and consist of the following materials: 1) on-line application form; 2) abstract describing the research project; and 3) faculty mentor's statement of commitment.
-Students are notified regarding their selection in mid-November.
-As noted above, Oklahoma State University is allowed to send four undergraduates to the event.
+The OSU Vice President for Research issues a call for applications in mid-May.
+Applications are due in early July and consist of the following materials: 1) on-line application form; 2) abstract describing the research project; and 3) faculty mentor's statement of commitment.
+Students are notified regarding their selection in mid-August.
+As noted above, Oklahoma State University is allowed to nominate four undergraduates for the event.

 OSU's 2024 Student Representatives